alexliesenfeld/health/README.md

 or some logging functionality that requires you to perform some actions before and after a check function is executed.
 This library allows you to add listeners for both,
 * a BeforeCheckListener and AfterCheckListener for each individual component, or
-* a AfterSystemCheckListener and AfterSystemCheckListener that are triggered before/after a full system check is executed.
+* an AfterSystemCheckListener and AfterSystemCheckListener that are triggered before/after a full system check is executed.

 Please refer to the [documentation](https://pkg.go.dev/github.com/alexliesenfeld/health) for more information.